Baritonedad89/liri-node-app/README.md

 ##
 **NOTE!**

-If you want to clone this app and run it yourself, you will need to supply your own `.env` file that holds your Spotify API keys.
+If you want to clone this app and run it yourself, you will need to supply your own spotify credentials and place them into the `.env` file.
+You can create your own Spotify keys by following this [link][6]

 [1]:https://drive.google.com/file/d/1HqLH9Px14kQ86PpBNjVdumowf7D8w4BD/view?usp=sharing